mikecokina/skvo/docs/source/index.rst

 key and it is computed as as ``md5`` from follwoing values ``instrument``, ``telescope``, ``camera``, ``spectroscope`` and ``field_of_view`` in the mentioned order each separated by ``___``.

+Important notes:
+    - right ascension have to be passed as positive value; in case you will pass a negative value, it will cause a lookup problem and you won't be ale to find it

 Observation (time series) data:
 -------------------------------